Leeewy/FastMapRendering/README.md

-# Google Maps Util for Android
+# FastMapRendering for Android

 ## Introduction

-This is project for everyone who wants to show many markers on screen and doesn't want to wait for rendering them.
+This is open-source project for everyone who wants to show many markers on screen and doesn't want to wait for rendering them.

 ## Used libs